 - Marketing achieved 95% overall satisfaction as rated by final-year undergraduate students in the 2019 National Student Survey

-- Learn from staff with extensive industry experience as you engage with real marketing projects
+- Learn from staff with extensive industry and research experience as you engage with applied course content

-- Our graduates take up careers within a range of prestigious organisations, while some start their own businesses
+- Our graduates take up careers within a range of local, national and global organisations, while some start their own businesses

-The aim of the first year is to provide you with the business acumen required to be an effective marketing specialist within any organisation.
+The aim of Year 1 is to provide you with the business acumen required to be an effective marketing specialist within any organisation.
 You are introduced to the principles underlying marketing and learn how to identify and develop key marketing skills.

-The second year provides you with opportunities to hone your marketing management capabilities, via marketing-research projects and external marketing related competitions.
+Year 2 provides you with opportunities to hone your marketing management capabilities.
 During this level of study, emphasis is placed on developing a critical understanding of consumer behaviour and stakeholder needs in order to create viable marketing opportunities.

 The final year is strategic in nature allowing you to further develop critical thinking skills.
 You consider the complexities and ethical implications of marketing, exploring the relationship between culture and marketing and marketing and society.

 Your final Extended Independent Study is all about building confidence and marketing expertise.
-It can take the form of a dissertation, consultancy project, work experience or research into management issues.
+It can take the form of a dissertation, work experience or research into management issues.